7Pros/circuit/README.md

 This will start a smtp server in your command line which django will send emails to.

 Don't forget to have your redis-server running.
-If you have forget how to do that, just go to your favorite Command Line and type:
+If you don't know how to do that, just go to your favorite command line program and type:

     redis-server